 Fresh pomegranate for human consumption may contain a range of other biosecurity risk material including other live insects, disease symptoms, and contaminants such as soil, weed seeds, hitchhiker pests and trash.
-These biosecurity risks are managed through the range of import conditions highlighted above.
+These biosecurity risks are managed through the range of import conditions including but not limited to pre-export phytosanitary inspection.